 The representatives of Filograninae are generally characterized in the fossil record by more or less uniform fabrics of tube microstructures forming irregularly oriented structures, notably irregularly oriented prismatic structure (IOP).
 Secretion of such microstructures seems to be governed by the lower biological control of an animal, compared to more advanced microstructures.
-The first confirmed appearance of such ultrastructure dates back to the Early Jurassic, possibly being present already in the Triassic (Vinn, Jäger & Kirsimäe, 2008).
-Such a simpler way of tube formation may indicate its plesiomorphic character and earlier origin (see also Vinn, 2013; Ippolitov & Rzhavsky, 2015a; Ippolitov & Rzhavsky, 2015b).
+The first confirmed appearance of such ultrastructure dates back to the Early Jurassic, possibly being present already in the Triassic (Vinn, Jäger and Kirsimäe, 2008).
+Such a simpler way of tube formation may indicate its plesiomorphic character and earlier origin.

-Another representative of this clade in the investigated material is the genus Filogranula comprising the recently discovered new species F. spongiophila (Słowiński et al., 2022), which has been studied with respect to ultrastructure for the first time, and by F. runcinata.
+Another representative of this clade in the investigated material is the genus Filogranula comprising the recently discovered new species F. spongiophila (Słowiński, Vinn, Jäger et al., 2022), which has been studied with respect to ultrastructure for the first time, and by F. runcinata.
 The tube wall of F. spongiophila is single-layered and has a simple prismatic structure (SP), whereas F. runcinata possesses one well-preserved layer composed of spherulitic prismatic structure (SPHP) and a dubious IOP layer consisting of somewhat distorted, occasionally occurring areas of tiny, irregularly oriented crystals.
 As a result, the tube wall is interpreted as single-layered, composed of SPHP structure.
 Such microstructure occurs commonly in the clade Serpulinae comprising both formerly established "A" clades.
-The systematic position of the fossil Filogranula seems to be complicated, as the recent Filogranula is considered to be settled within Filograninae, relatively closely related to Vermiliopsis and Metavermilia (Kupriyanova, ten Hove & Rouse, 2023).
-While the Cretaceous Filogranula cincta (Goldfuss, 1831) is classified as belonging to Filograninae too, the Jurassic Filogranula runcinata was considered to be placed in Serpulinae, within the tribe Ficopomatini (see Ippolitov et al., 2014; Kočí & Jäger, 2015), due to its prismatic microstructure, characteristic of the serpulid tubes appearing transparent in the recent species, such as e.g., Placostegus.
+The systematic position of the fossil Filogranula seems to be complicated, as the Recent Filogranula is considered to be settled within Filograninae, relatively closely related to Vermiliopsis and Metavermilia (Kupriyanova, ten Hove and Rouse, 2023).
+While the Cretaceous Filogranula cincta (A. Goldfuss, 1831) is classified as belonging to Filograninae too, the Jurassic Filogranula runcinata was considered to be placed in Serpulinae, within the tribe Ficopomatini (see Ippolitov et al., 2014; Kočí and Jäger, 2015), due to its prismatic microstructure, characteristic of the serpulid tubes appearing transparent in the Recent species, such as e.g., Placostegus.
 On the other hand, prismatic structures are not a fully satisfactory character in differentiating between former A and B clades.
-Ippolitov & Rzhavsky (2014), Ippolitov & Rzhavsky (2015a) and Ippolitov & Rzhavsky (2015b) found out that some spirorbins may also have their tubes composed of regularly oriented prismatic microstructures, in spite of the fact, that Spirorbinae is phylogenetically closely related to Filograninae, which commonly form irregularly oriented structures.
+Ippolitov and Rzhavsky (2014; 2015a; b) found out that some spirorbins may also have their tubes composed of regularly oriented prismatic microstructures, in spite of the fact, that Spirorbinae is phylogenetically closely related to Filograninae, which commonly form irregularly oriented structures.

-Serpulinae constitutes two well-supported tribes-Serpulini and Ficopomatini (Kupriyanova, ten Hove & Rouse, 2023).
-The first unequivocal members of Serpulinae very likely existed since the Triassic (Assmann, 1937; see Ippolitov et al., 2014) if not even since the Permian (Sanfilippo et al., 2017; Sanfilippo et al., 2018).
-In contrast to Filograninae, which have mostly non-oriented structures, serpulids within this lineage have a more advanced biomineralization system and are capable of forming complex microstructures, such as e.g., oriented, lamello-fibrillar, or oriented-fibrillar (see Vinn & Furrer, 2008; Vinn & Kupriyanova, 2011).
-During the Jurassic, serpulid microstructure diversity was relatively modest (ten types; see Schlögl et al., 2018; Vinn, 2020) compared to an array of contemporary and Cenozoic ones (Vinn, 2007; Kočí, Milàn & Jäger, 2023).
-The most sophisticated microstructures in serpulids evolved in the Eocene (e.g., (Vinn, 2008; Buckman, 2020; Kočí, Goedert & Buckeridge, 2022).
+Serpulinae constitutes two well-supported tribes - Serpulini and Ficopomatini (Kupriyanova, ten Hove and Rouse, 2023).
+The first unequivocal members of Serpulinae very likely existed since the Triassic (Assmann, 1937) if not even since the Permian (Sanfilippo et al., 2017; 2018).
+In contrast to Filograninae, which have mostly non-oriented structures, serpulids within this lineage have a more advanced biomineralization system and are capable of forming complex microstructures, such as e.g., oriented, lamello-fibrillar, or oriented-fibrillar (see Vinn et al., 2008; Vinn and Kupriyanova, 2011).
+During the Jurassic, serpulid microstructure diversity was relatively modest (ten kinds; see Schlögl et al. 2018 Vinn, 2020) compared to an array of contemporary and Cenozoic ones (Vinn, 2007, Kočí et al 2023).
+The most sophisticated microstructures in serpulids evolved in the Eocene (e.g., Vinn, 2008; Buckman, 2020, Kočí 2022).
 Although such complex microstructures as lamello-fibrillar or regularly ridged prismatic appeared quite late in the evolution of serpulids, the oriented prismatic structures evolved at the latest during the Middle Jurassic.
 Simple and spherulitic prismatic microstructures are very common and characteristic of the Jurassic Serpulinae and are considered to be apomorphic.

-Oriented prismatic structures are unknown from any genus of Filograninae; however, they were found to persist in the clade Spirorbinae (Ippolitov & Rzhavsky, 2015a; Ippolitov & Rzhavsky, 2015b), which appeared in the Cretaceous.
-It may mean, that either it is plesiomorphic, or the prismatic structures have evolved at least twice.
+Oriented prismatic structures are unknown from any genus of Filograninae; however, they were found to persist in the Cretaceous clade Spirorbinae (Ippolitov and Rzhavsky, 2015a; b), which may mean, that either it is plesiomorphic, or the prismatic structures have evolved at least twice.